-Description: Introduction to the regional geography of the United States.
+Description: Introduction to the regional geography of North America.
 Attention to the significance of location, advantages and limitations of the natural environment, population distribution, and economic development considered regionally.

 Description: Appraisal of the interaction between the physical environment, the human resources, and economic activities for the major regions of the world.
 Application of fundamental geographical concepts to regional analysis.